A20-Mini

 Group Status Screen

 A Group Status screen appears while A20-Remote is sending commands to transmitters in the group.
-The status of the command sent is displayed for each A20-Mini in the group.
-The status text is green while sending the command, white when successful, and red if the A20-Mini was unable to accept the command.
+The status of the command sent is displayed for each A20 transmitter in the group.
+The status text is green while sending the command, white when successful, and red if the A20 transmitter was unable to accept the command.

 Touch the Cancel button to abort the group command.
 Canceling a command does not revert any changes already applied and may result with the group in a “Partial” state.